 Functional code reviews are related to the functionality of the software or an application, so if the developer overlooks these code issues, then it might affect the application.

-Therefore, the developer tries to ensure that the code is secured, easy to maintain, and offers robust performance, and follows best practices laid down in Software Engineering.
+Therefore, the developer strives to ensure that the code is secure, easy to maintain, offers robust performance, and adheres to the best practices laid down in Software Engineering.

 Many organizations neglect the importance of doing code reviews, which could lead to potential effects in the future.
 For Instance – Meetings are taking more time than what was expected.